 My canvases depict the music of Louis Armstrong and Charlie Parker, as well as African masks and kente cloth.
 These are a reflection of my love of music and my heritage.
 I've returned to these themes over the years but have also added new themes such as shoes and flowers from my garden which combine my love of painting and gardening.

 For as long as I can remember, I've had an interest in creating.
-As a very young child I would sit in front of the neighbor's house and dig up clay to mold into objects.
-Even before I started to attend school, I was drawing objects around my parent’s house.
-My art is like a patchwork quit including a variety of subjects executed using mixed media, wax, dyes, inks, acrylics, oil, serigraph and collage.
-My art draws on the life and loss and the need to capture some of what this journey give me.
-I am still on a journey to find a way though my art to celebrate life and share that with others.
+As a young child I would sit in front of the neighbor's house and dig up clay to mold into objects.
+Even before I started to attend school, I was drawing objects around my home.
+My art is like a patchwork quilt including a variety of subjects executed using mixed media, wax, dyes, inks, acrylics, oil, serigraph and collage.
+My art draws on life, loss and the need to capture some of what this journey gives me.
+I am still on a journey to find a way, through my art, to celebrate life and share with others.